10yard/dkafe/readme.md

 Steps to install the default frontend are as follows.
 Also refer to **How to set up**.

 ### Windows

-1. Download the latest DKAFE binary release for Windows and extract content to a folder.
-It is recommended to download the 64bit version unless you have an old machine.
+1. Download the latest DKAFE binary release for your version of Windows and extract contents to a folder.

 2. Run "launch.exe".